 Conductors stop making announcements around 10 p.m. and don’t return to the public address system till 7 a.m.

-Also, it can get a little noisy when people board the train at night if they forget that others are already sleeping.
+Additionally, it can become a bit noisy when people board the train at night, especially if they forget that others are already asleep.
 But overall, the people are pretty good.

-Because I am a side sleeper, I wish Amtrak had a heftier pillow.
+As a side sleeper, I wish Amtrak offered a thicker pillow.
 To help with this problem, I pack a blowup pillow and a small blanket.

-If you need an extra pillow or blanket, ask your attendant, and they may be able to help.
+If you need an extra pillow or blanket, please ask your attendant, and they may be able to assist you.

 11) Navigating Amtrak Trains